kerspoon/lipy2/README.markdown

 In the child class that was defined there are now 5 parameters and no slots.
-Any of the parameters can be changed including function but that doesn't change it for the base class or indeed other derived points hence calling the folling two may give completly different results even if they are both a subclass of `point`:
+Any of the parameters can be changed including functions but it doesn't change it for the base class or indeed other derived points hence calling the folling two may give completly different results even if they are both a subclass of `point`:

     ((p1 sum) p1 p2)
     ((p2 sum) p1 p2)